kitchens

 COOKS AND CHEFS – BELIEFS AND INITIATIVES THAT SHOULD UNITE US

 Lately, I have read quite a few posts from angry cooks and chefs as they lament the job requirements, poor wages, lack of life balance, questionable work ethic of young cooks, and demands placed on them by inconsiderate bosses.
-Like everything else in our “in your face” world driven by the open social media platform,… Continue reading
+Like… Continue reading

 -